Best Digital Detox Tools – Top 7 Picks to Reclaim Your Focus

 Won’t engage a group that dislikes structured or forced conversation

-At just 0.249 Kg, it’s light enough to toss in a backpack for a weekend trip.
-The prompts actually bypass surface-level small talk, but replayability drops to zero once your group has cycled through the deck.
+This simple tabletop conversation game forces eye contact instead of screen time.
+At just 0.249 Kg, the 14.3cm box is light enough to toss in a backpack.
+The prompts bypass surface-level small talk, but replayability drops to zero once your group cycles through the deck.

 Verdict